scttfrdmn/lens/scripts/README.md

 # Scripts

-This directory contains utility scripts for maintaining the aws-jupyter project.
+This directory contains utility scripts for maintaining the lens-jupyter project.

 ## update-homebrew-formula.sh